-NAB provides potential customers with multiple ways of applying for a home loan.
+NAB provides potential customers with multiple ways to apply for a home loan.
 This includes calling the bank, applying online, visiting a branch or organising for a NAB Mobile Banker to come to you.

-- Personal identification material.
+- Personal identification

-- Proof of income – whether you are self-employed or work for an employer.
+- Proof of income – whether you are self-employed or work for an employer

-- Proof of other income, including rental.
+- Proof of other income, including rental from investment properties

-- Information regarding your current debts, liabilities and assets.
+- Information regarding your current debts, liabilities and assets

 About NAB home loans